12 Foods That Naturally Boost Collagen for Skin That Looks Years Younger

 “We want the collagen being made to be reproduced exactly as it should be, and vitamin A plays a role in that,” says Mills.
 Carrots are a good source—eat them on their own, add to a salad, or blend with chickpeas (another good source of protein) to make a hummus.

-"Buying meats that have a little tougher cut, like chuck or rump roast, will give you a little more natural collagen breakdown in your food," says Marisa Moore, RDN, a registered dietitian nutritionist.
+“Buying meats that have a little tougher cut, like chuck or rump roast, will give you a little more natural collagen breakdown in your food,” says Marisa Moore, RDN, a registered dietitian nutritionist.
 Check out the other healthiest meats you can eat.

 Whether fresh or canned, oysters are rich in copper, another mineral that plays a role in collagen production.
 “Over time, we may not make collagen as well or in as large of quantities, or it may break down faster than before—eating to support its production can help reduce that degradation,” says Mills.